Your organisation already owns SharePoint. Most aren’t using it properly.

 A dedicated Technical Lead, fortnightly delivery sprints, monthly roadmap reviews, and proactive governance monitoring — so your DMS keeps pace with your organisation as it grows and its obligations change.

-Scope first,
+Scope first, build second.

 Most DMS projects fail not because of technical problems, but because the scope wasn’t right from the start.
 We scope before we quote — so you know exactly what you’re getting before any build begins.

-Discovery Assessment
+Discovery assessment

-Architecture Design
+Architecture design

 Information architecture, metadata schema, governance framework, and workflow design — agreed and documented before a single library is created.